 - Meet with your professors.
 Your professors may have been informed about your condition previously, but it’s important to stop by their office hours or stay after class to make sure they understand your needs.
 They do not need to know the ins and outs of your condition, but make sure they know how to accommodate you.
 If your professor does not seem receptive, this is a serious issue and it could be in violation of the ADA.
 If this happens, see the student disability center immediately.

 - Explore other resources.
 Even when you feel alone, remember that other students have been through similar struggles.
 You may know someone at your college who shares your same condition.
-This solidarity is important.
-If you don’t, you may be able to find it in a support group offered by the campus health center or online.
-In 2012, the New York Times ran an article about a college junior suffering from Crohn’s disease.
-Another great resource is Chronic Curve, a blog curated by a college student with a chronic disease.
+Meet up with them; mutual support and solidarity are important.
+If you don’t have a built-in support system in the form of someone with the same condition, you may be able to find one in a support group offered by the campus health center or online.
+In 2012, the New York Times ran an article about a college junior suffering from Crohn’s disease that offers advice to other students with chronic conditions.
+Another great resource is Chronic Curve, a blog curated by a former college student with a chronic disease.

 - Take a break from your studies.
 If you’ve had your chronic condition for a long time, you know there are some good days and some bad days.
 If you’ve been tangled in a string of bad days that keep worsening, it’s time to seek treatment.
 Hopefully, this pain can be treated by your doctor.
 If not, it may require hospitalization.
 If your pain is starting to seriously interfere with your studies, you may benefit from taking a break.
 Know that it’s no fault of your own, but recognize that your health is a priority.